You've read about it but don't quite understand what, how, and when to use AUTO ISO. You're not the only one with questions about this camera setting.

 You can use the automatic ISO setting with aperture and shutter priority too, but you give up the control of that component of exposure and the camera's choice likely won't align with your ideas of what you want to do.

-If you're concerned about image quality at those super high ISO setting you may want to limit the highest ISO in auto at ISO 1600, rather than the maximum ISO like 25,600.
+If you're concerned about image quality at those super high ISO setting you may want to limit the highest ISO in Auto at ISO 1600, rather than the maximum ISO like 25,600.
 Jump ahead to ISO question #7.

 It's been around since 2004 on Nikon DSLR cameras and Canon followed with this feature on its 7D about 5 years later.
 Since then, due to the increase in sophistication of digital camera features, auto ISO capability is included on a lot of cameras.

-It's only been recently that it's become more of a topic of discussion on photography blogs and in the world of digital camera talk.
-There's been an ANTI-AUTO-ISO stigma in the digitl photography reason for two reasons.
+It's only been more recently that it's become more of a topic of discussion on photography blogs and in the world of digital camera talk.
+There's been an ANTI-AUTO-ISO stigma in the digital photography world for two reasons.

 Well, really that's what's great about being able to set your f/stop and shutter speed.
 You've got the creative say in both of these exposure settings.

 2. NOISE-PHOBIA.
 One of the big limitation in the past was the noise and reduction in image quality at higher ISO settings.
 Not so anymore.
 The camera sensor technology and post image capture processing has dramatically improved.
 So much in fact, that you can get great quality at high ISO settings.

 The justifiable concern for using an amplified higher ISO is becoming almost a non-issue.